jbakse/major_studio_1/content/syllabus.md

 - Impact: what is the goal of your project, what impact do you think it will have, why is it important?

 ### Writing and Research
 The ability to formulate and present a strong argument is essential to all creative work.
 Students will do a variety of writing, which may include automatic writing, reflection documents, blog posts, design briefs, and user scenarios.
-Students will also write a 4500 - 5000 word (5 - 6 page) paper, to outline the research and defend the concept of their final projects.

-All papers should be single spaced, with one inch margins / header / footer, 10 point type, and end noted in Chicago Turabian style.
-Students will be required to make an appointment with the writing center after writing their rough draft to get feedback on the development of their argument and assistance with citing their sources.

 ### Reading and Discussion

-Personal Responses Students will post a short paragraph (~ 300 words) to their blog/website in response to assigned readings before each discussion class.
+Personal Responses: Students will post a short paragraph (~ 300 words) to their blog/website in response to assigned readings before each discussion class.

-Reading Moderation Students will sign up in groups of 2 - 3 to moderate discussion for at least one reading per semester.
+Reading Moderation: Students will sign up in groups of 2 - 3 to moderate discussion for at least one reading per semester.
 The goal of these discussions is not to summarize the reading, but rather to voice an opinion on how the text relates to areas of personal interest, current projects, and current events.

 Moderators will post a more in depth reading commentary (~ 600 words) before their given class that ends with questions for discussion.
 Presentations should focus on interaction and involve rest of the class with conversation or activities.
 Short exercises, games or visual presentations are encouraged.

 ### Required Readings

 - Vannevar Bush, [*As We May Think*](http://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/), The Atlantic Monthly, July 1945
 - Whyte, *Social Life of Small Urban Spaces*, 1980, intro & chapter 1;
-- Wythe, Tactical Urbanism Vol 2, 2012, pages 1-7
 - Stephen Houde and Charles Hill, [*What Do Prototypes Prototype?*](https://uwdata.github.io/hcid520/readings/Houde-Prototypes.pdf), 1997
 - Maciej Cegłowski, [*Web Design: The First 100 Years*](http://idlewords.com/talks/web_design_first_100_years.htm), 2014
-- Sturken and Cartwright, *Practices of Looking, An Introduction to Visual Culture*, 2009, chapter 1, pages 9-16 and 26-36

 ## Personal Site, Class Slack, and Deliverables